How to Become a Property Developer with Edward Sykes from Renovate Alerts

 There are many ways to make money in property and many different investment strategies you could follow.

 We at Property Investments UK get emails all the time from investors asking for advice on which investment strategy to go for, or which to try first.
-After all, when it comes to strategy there are a lot of options to choose from - from serviced flats, buy-to-lets, HMOs, property sourcing and below market value property through to repossessions and property joint ventures.
+After all, when it comes to strategy there are a lot of strategies to choose from - from serviced accommodation, buy-to-let, HMOs, property sourcing and below-market value property through to repossessions and property joint ventures.

 And of course, the location is of paramount importance as well.
 People ask me Where should they invest (to which my answer, invariably, is that they should invest in Manchester and the North West).

 One of my favourite investment strategies, however, is the classic buy-refurbish-sell strategy (better known as flipping).
 Flipping property is a great way for you to build up a healthy pot of funds and move up the property ladder.
 It is also one of the main entry points into working in property development.

 But, it's not quite as simple as many of the TV programmes dedicated to it make it out to be and there are often pitfalls with this strategy that get overlooked.
 Becoming a successful property developer involves finding the right property deal, securing it at the right price and then project managing renovation work to keep the project on budget.

 It's a lot of work and there is plenty that can go wrong if you aren't organised but don't fret, this is where we can help.